We think this movie stands out for:

 What parents need to know

-Parents need to know that this documentary follows the true stories of two young men whose families were murdered or dispersed in Sudan's civil war.
+Parents need to know that The Lost Boys of Sudan follows the true stories of two young men whose families were murdered or dispersed in Sudan's civil war.
 Issues such as racial prejudice and class privilege come up as the two try to adjust to new lives in the United States.

 What's the story?

 THE LOST BOYS OF SUDAN starts with wrenching narration about Sudan's civil war.
 So many boys have been orphaned by the violence that the group has acquired a name -- the Lost Boys.
 Two Lost Boys, Santino and Peter, travel to Texas as part of a resettlement program.
 Young men who have never seen an electric stove before must now struggle with the labyrinthine details of American life -- taking a driver's test, getting a receipt for the rent, asking a girl for her phone number.
 Santino gets a factory job.
 Peter moves to Kansas and attends high school.
 But even as they settle in, their sense of isolation is palpable.
 "This place there is no friend here," Santino says.
 Although most people are well-meaning, real connection is rare.
 The boys find themselves estranged from their own culture as well.
 The lure of comparative wealth is powerful, and they debate whether they should stay or return home to help their people.